amayadiaz/python-bases/README.md

 # python-for-beginners
-Repository for learn the bases of Python.
+Repository for define the bases of Python with the book 'Python para Principiantes' by Eugenia Bahit.